 Happy April Fool’s Day.
 These chocolate cake bars with cream cheese filling are not a joke.
 They are 100% real.
 Really sinful and easy.
 Just the way I like my desserts.

 What we’re working with here is a base layer of Devil’s Food Cake chocolate cake.
 Topped with white chocolate chips and dark chocolate chips.

 A can of sweetened condensed milk is mixed with cream cheese and poured over the top.
 While baking, the sweetened condensed milk and cream cheese turns into an ooey, gooey hot mess.

-The top layer resembles cream cheese frosting in that it doesn’t fully set up which helps to keep these so chewy and velvety.
+The top layer resembles cream cheese frosting in that it doesn’t fully set up, which helps to keep these so chewy and velvety.
 As an added bonus, that layer creates built-in frosting, so you don’t have to bother with that step because to serve unfrosted bars would be a cruel April Fool’s joke.